CCMS-UCSD/GNPSDocumentation/docs/fbmn-iin.md

 ## Introduction

-The **Ion Identity Networking** (IIN) workflow complements the [Feature-Based Molecular Networking (FBMN)](featurebasedmolecularnetworking.md) by grouping MS2 spectra not only through similarity of MS2 spectra, but also of MS2 spectra whose precursor ions fulfill the retention time, peak shape, user-defined.
+The **Ion Identity Networking** (IIN) workflow complements the [Feature-Based Molecular Networking (FBMN)](featurebasedmolecularnetworking.md) by grouping MS2 spectra not only through similarity of MS2 spectra, but also of MS2 spectra whose precursor ions fulfill the retention time, peak shape, user-defined parameters.
 It enables the visualization of patterns of ion species and brings together subnetwork from the same molecule to create an ion identity molecular family.
 IIN can be performed with [MZmine](fbmn-iin-mzmine.md), [XCMS-CAMERA](fbmn-iin-xcms.md), or [MS-DIAL](fbmn-iin-msdial.md).

-Finally, we apologize for the crudeness at parts of IIN documentation as it is currently a work in progress.
+You can find more information about IIN in this [playlist](https://www.youtube.com/playlist?list=PL4L2Xw5k8ITyxSyBdrcv70LDKsP8QNuyN).

+Note that the IIN documentation is under construction.

 ## Citations

 This work builds on the efforts of our many colleagues, please cite their work:

-**For IIN**: Schmid et al. In preparation.
+**For IIN**: Schmid R., Petras D., Nothias LF, et al. In preparation

 **For FBMN**: Nothias, L.F. et al [Feature-based Molecular Networking in the GNPS Analysis Environment](https://www.biorxiv.org/content/10.1101/812404v1) bioRxiv 812404 (2019).